Zoran Tegeltija: Minister of Finance of Republika Srpska (2010–2018)

 Tegeltija was appointed Minister of Finance of the Republika Srpska entity on 29 December 2010 in the government of Aleksandar Džombić, and was later confirmed in the post in the first and second cabinet of Željka Cvijanović in 2013 and 2014.
-He was re-elected in the National Assembly at the 2018 general elections.
+He was re-elected to the National Assembly in the 2018 general election.

 During his ministerial tenure, three banks failed in Republika Srpska, including Bobar Banka and Balkan Investment Bank.
-Tegeltija's government increased its capital in the latter by €15.000.000 in 2013, becoming majority owner of it.
-The bank changed its name in Bank of Srpska, but was liquidated in 2016, with a loss estimated at €60.000.000 in public and private deposits.
+Tegeltija's government increased its capital in the latter by €15,000,000 in 2013, becoming majority owner of it.
+The bank changed its name in Bank of Srpska, but was liquidated in 2016, with a loss estimated at €60,000,000 in public and private deposits.
 The RS Banking Agency, under the jurisdiction of Tegeltija's entity ministry of Finance, was blamed for lack of supervision on the banking sector.
 The RS entity Supreme Court ruled in July 2019 that the Agency had illegally hid data on banking operation and that the bankruptcies could have been prevented.

-In 2017, the RS entity Public Sector Audit Office contested the official estimates of public deficit, claiming it was up to €87.500.000, and not €22.500.000 as reported by Tegeltija's ministry.
+In 2017, the RS entity Public Sector Audit Office contested the official estimates of public deficit, claiming it was up to €87,500,000, and not €22,500,000 as reported by Tegeltija's ministry.
 The audit office also found that the government had taken loans on behalf of funds and public institutions without their knowledge.
 The Auditor-General Duško Šnjegota resigned soon after, and Jovo Radukić, a former assistant to Tegeltija was appointed in his stead.
 The move was widely denounced as a clear case of political pressure on independent institutions.

 Chairman of the Council of Ministers (2019–2023)

 Appointment

-After a one year governmental formation crisis following the 2018 general election, on 5 December 2019, the national House of Representatives confirmed the appointment of Tegeltija as the new Chairman of the Council of Ministers of Bosnia and Herzegovina.
+After a one-year governmental formation crisis following the 2018 general election, on 5 December 2019, the national House of Representatives confirmed the appointment of Tegeltija as the new Chairman of the Council of Ministers of Bosnia and Herzegovina.
 The whole government was confirmed by Parliament on 23 December.